Reviews &

 More than simple pastiche, this music captures the spirit of older folk and Scottish songs, and if the end result

 isn't modern, then at least it's timeless.
-In the long run, that's probably a nobler achievement. - Jayme Lynn Blaschke, Green Man Review
+In the long run, that's probably a nobler achievement. - Jamie Lynn Blaschke, Green Man Review

 It’s a